explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 The Delete key is usually found at the very top right of the keyboard.
 You'll also use the pinky finger on your right hand for this key.

-Of course, when you're keyboarding online and writing e-mails, creating text documents, and communicating with people, you need to make sure that what you've typed is error-free before you print out a document or hit the Enter key to send a message.
+Of course, when you're typing online and writing e-mails, creating text documents, and communicating with people, you need to make sure that what you've typed is error-free before you print out a document or hit the Enter key to send a message.
 Even if you're able to type at 90wpm, use some of the time you saved typing to check your text carefully.
 Keep in mind that your computer won't catch all of the errors and typos, because sometimes a mistyped word is still a properly-spelled word, just not the one you meant!
 Any typing mistake means that you could be confusing the person on the other end of the communication, whether that's via an online e-mail or a printed document.
 For example, you don't want to send someone a message with directions to meet you for lunch, and tell them to "go tough the crossing" instead of  to"go through the crossing."

 The best way to make sure you don't send out messages with errors is to keep up with regular typing practice.
 Now that you've learned all of the letters and numbers on the keyboard, and almost all of the symbols, go ahead and take a typing test to see where you score on speed and accuracy - but try to avoid the Backspace and Delete keys!

 ---

-<a id="org15ffb5b"></a>
+<a id="org0cbc8cb"></a>

 # Typing Lessons 16: Math and Movement Keys

 This is the last of the typing lessons in this series where you'll learn how to type new symbols.
-We'll also introduce you to some useful keys that will help you when you're keyboarding online, with quick ways to get around a block of text or move through a document.
+We'll also introduce you to some useful keys that will help you when you're typing online, with quick ways to get around a block of text or move through a document.
 Once you're done with this lesson, you'll be able to focus on typing practice that will improve your speed and accuracy.
 Remember, if you're touch typing and you find that you're frequently making mistakes on one or two keys or symbols, go back through these typing lessons and practice with the appropriate typing test until you're sure you know the right finger movements.

 We'll start out with the last of the keyboard symbols found on a standard QWERTY keyboard, the plus sign + and the equals sign =.
 Unless you're typing out a mathematical formula, you'll probably only use these as shorthand for the words "plus" and "equals."
 Most people who need to type in a lot of math equations (into a spreadsheet, for example) will use the numeric keypad, but it's a good idea to learn where all of the symbols used in basic math are located on the keyboard.